ProxiBlue/vagrant-docker/README.md

 That is it

-You can ssh to teh vagrant box ussing:
+You can ssh to the vagrant box ussing:

 * vagrant ssh